Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

-This means that starting at time $t$ with capital $x$, the insurer has the same maximal utility from selling the insurance product for $p_t^\alpha$ at time $t$ and solely trading on $(t, T ]$ without writing the contract. \end{definition}
+This means that starting at time $t$ with capital $x$, the insurance company has the same maximal utility from selling the insurance product for $p_t^\alpha$ at time $t$ and solely trading on $(t, T ]$ without writing the contract. \end{definition}

 If $V_t^G>0$ and $V^0_t>0$, $\P$-a.s., for every $t \in [0,T]$, we get that $p^\alpha$ does not depend on the initial capital $x$ and it is given by

 Note that, since $G_T=0$ if $\tau<T$, then

 Therefore, the indifference price $p^\alpha$ is given by